Remote Education Provision

 Remote Learning Offer

-Our main aim is to ensure teaching and learning is as effective as possible, whilst maintaining strong links between staff, pupils and their families.
+In complying with the Direction, our main aim is to ensure that all remote teaching and learning is as effective as possible, whilst maintaining strong links between staff, pupils and their families.

 COVID-19 Premium Grant